 According to research, 43% of organic traffic comes from search, and getting more traffic to a site is top of mind for any business owner.
 To make your online store highly visible for queries, boost your online traffic majorly, and show your products to the right audience, you will need to master eCommerce SEO.
-SEO for your eCommerce websites carries the potential to boost your sales and revenue, making you a dominating figure in your industry.
+SEO for your eCommerce website carries the potential to boost your sales and revenue, making you a dominating figure in your industry.

 What Is SEO